 Working On (energized electrical conductors or circuit parts) - Intentionally coming in contact with energized electrical conductors or circuit parts with the hands, feet or other body parts, with tools, probes, or with test equipment, regardless of the personal protective equipment (PPE) a person is wearing.
-There are two categories of

-"working on": Diagnostic (testing) is taking readings or measurements of electrical equipment, conductors, or circuit parts with approved test equipment that does not require making any physical change to the electrical equipment, conductors, or circuit parts.
-Repair is any physical alteration of electrical equipment, conductors, or circuit parts (such as making or tightening connections, removing, or replacing components, etc.).
+Examples of "working on" can include but are not limited to diagnostic testing (such as taking readings or measurements of electrical equipment, conductors, or circuit parts with approved test equipment that does not require making any physical change to the electrical equipment, conductors, or circuit parts (such as making or tightening connections, removing, or replacing components, etc.).